Free Food, Free Lodging for Doing Trailwork in the Maine Woods

-The three volunteer trips during 2017 are May 26-29, July 10-13, and October 6-9.
+The three volunteer trips during 2018 are May 25-28, July 9-12, and October 5-8.
 Each trip begins with 6pm dinner and an overnight at one of the three AMC lodges outside of Greenville, Maine, and ends after lunch on the final day.
-Participants are responsible to bring appropriate outdoor clothing and footwear, sleeping bag, and other personal items, according to a list provided.
 All charges for bunkhouse accommodations and all meals during that time are covered by the scholarship.
-Participants will need to cover their transportation costs to the lodge; final details and carpooling information will be sent in advance.
+Participants will need to cover their transportation costs to the lodge.
+Final details and carpooling information will be sent in advance.

 Who may apply